althonos/pyhmmer/docs/performance.rst

 These ``struct`` are not so large by themselves, but they in turn allocate a buffer of sufficient size to store the :math:`N` nodes of a HMM.

-In pyHMMER, the pipeline will cache memory to be used for the profile and optimized profiles, and only reallocate if the new HMM to be processed is larger than what the currently cached ``P7_OPROFILE`` can store.
+In PyHMMER, the pipeline will cache memory to be used for the profile and optimized profiles, and only reallocate if the new HMM to be processed is larger than what the currently cached ``P7_OPROFILE`` can store.